Asma-AlMurr/Asma-AlMurr.github.io/_posts/2025-02-03-post-assignment3.md

 ### **Easy Image**
 > *Caption:* “A piece of food on a sidewalk”
 > **Actual:** Me holding a croissant
-The model missed both the croissant’s identity and the human interaction, reducing a cultural moment to a generic object.
+The model missed both the croissant and the fact that I was holding it.

 ![food.png](/assets/images/food.png)